Huntingdonshire Branch pubs selling real ale

 - Millers Arms

 38 Ackerman Street

 A traditional community pub in the heart of the village of Eaton Socon.
-The front of this pub is a series of 18th century converted cottages, with a number of separate drinking areas, including a snug to the right, and the main bar area with quarry floor tiles, exposed beams and comfortable chairs.
-The rear is an open plan conservatory.
+The front bar of this pub is a series of 18th century converted cottages, with a number of separate drinking areas, including a snug to the right, and the main bar area with quarry floor tiles, exposed beams and comfortable chairs.
+At the rear is an open plan conservatory which is used as a dining area.
 A choice of upto four real ales.

 - Old Sun

 Popular community pub in an building which dates from the 17th century.
 There is a comfortable main bar on the left by the entrance with an inglenook fireplace, soft chairs and tables.
 On the right of the pub is an open plan games bar with pool and sports TV screens.
 A choice of two real ales is offered.
 Live music twice a month.